 We can assist your human resources professionals, managers, and supervisors when they hire, discipline, discharge, or test employees to help minimize the likelihood of litigation and to ensure that your company has every possible defense available to it in the event of a claim.

-We can negotiate executive employment contracts and severance agreements to maximize the benefits to our client and minimize the chances of future litigation.
+We can also negotiate executive employment contracts and severance agreements to maximize the benefits to our client and minimize the chances of future litigation.
 And we are highly experienced in developing and analyzing non-competition and confidentiality agreements.

 We can do all of this on a case-by case basis, or we can assist you in drafting overall workplace policies and procedures to help ensure that your business is always in compliance with the myriad requirements of statutory schemes including: